 Restriction of Hazardous Substances (RoHS 3) Directive

 Directive 2011/65/EU (including amendment 2015/863, known as RoHS 3) of the European Parliament, stipulates that certain hazardous substances must not be present above defined levels in products.
 Corintech works with its entire supply chain to ensure that all products comply with this directive.
-RoHS 3 is part of the CE compliance scheme, we do not mark our products separately as being RoHS compliant but CE mark all products in scope.
+RoHS is part of the CE and UK compliance schemes, we do not mark our products separately as being RoHS compliant, but mark all products in scope with CE and UKCA conformity markings.

 Waste Electrical and Electronic Equipment (WEEE) Directive